 More widely, Islamic tradition has discouraged the figurative depiction of living creatures, especially human beings.
 Islamic art has therefore tended to be abstract or decorative.

 Shia Islamic tradition is far less strict on this ban.
 Reproductions of images of the Prophet, mainly produced in the 7th Century in Persian, can be found.

 Earlier Yemeni stamps reflected traditional Islamic beliefs regarding images of living creatures.

 Imam Ahmed died in 1962.
 His son Mohammed al-Badr attempted to assume his father's position but was overthrown by rebels who established the Yemen Arab Republic.
 The new Imam fled to the mountains in the northwest and established a rival state, the Mutawakelite Kingdom of Yemen which operated its own postal service via Saudi Arabia until 1970.
+American-born Bruce Conde (Chalmers) advised the government on philatelic marketing of its stamps.
 The first stamps were issued on November 7, 1962.
 Over the next eight years many stamps were issued by contract agents who acted independently flooding the philatelic market with stamps that served no postal purpose.